Levy-Tal/site-availability/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Site Availability Monitoring
+# Site Availability

-Welcome to **Site Availability Monitoring** - an open-source application designed to monitor the availability of applications and services across multiple locations with real-time visualization and comprehensive metrics collection.
+Welcome to **Site Availability** - an open-source application designed to monitor the availability of applications and services across multiple locations with real-time visualization and comprehensive metrics collection.

 ## Overview